 What Is Payment Processing?
 The Basics

 What is payment processing?
-If you want an overview of payment processing, you’re in the right place.
-Learn more about payment processing basics here.
+You're in the right place for an overview of payment processing.
+Read about payment processing systems basics here.

 Payment processing is a workflow that allows businesses to accept credit cards, debit cards, and related forms of payment.